This is our 2011 Jobs Rated Methodology report.

 Environment Ranking System

 The ranking system is designed so that the higher point totals reflect lower quality environments.
 After the raw scores are added together, they are mathematically adjusted to reflect average work-hours per week.
-This adjustment provides that jobs which require longer working hours than most have their point total adjusted upward, on a scale that escalates proportionally with the number of hours worked.
+This adjustment helps ensure the report recognizes jobs with excessive hours per week, and adjusts the scores of those professions accordingly.
+Point totals are adjusted upward on a proportional scale, depending on the number of hours each job requires.

-The ranking system is designed to give approximately equal weight to the physical factors, with 50 maximum points, and emotional factors, with 41 maximum points.
-Therefore, jobs that have adverse emotional conditions often as rank as low as those with poor physical conditions.
-For example, Statisticians' relatively short work week (slightly less than 45 hours), allowed Statisticians to score the least points, 89.520, hence the highest, or number one, rank in the environmental rankings.
-In comparison, Firefighter, with its very high scoring emotional component and grueling physical factors – including travel, confinement and very long hours – scored more than 3,300 points, the highest score, and therefore the lowest rank in the Environment Rankings.
+In addition, this ranking system is designed to give approximately equal weight to the physical factors (with 50 maximum points) and emotional factors (with 41 maximum points).
+Because of this, a job with negative emotional conditions can easily rank just as low as one with poor physical conditions.
+For example, the relatively short work week for Statistician (slightly less than 45 hours) help the job score the fewest points in the Environment Rankings.
+With this low score of 89.520, Statistician rises to number one in the Environment Rankings.
+In comparison, Firefighter, with its very high scoring emotional component and grueling physical factors – including travel, confinement and very long hours – scored more than 3,300 points, the highest score, and therefore the job finished with the lowest rank in the Environment Rankings.

-The scores shown in the ranking tables might look like average incomes to those familiar with pay levels in the jobs to which they relate.
-However, the scores are actually a derivative of mid-level incomes, and not the average income at all.
+The scores shown in the ranking tables might look like average incomes, but instead they are actually a derivative of mid-level incomes, and not the average income at all.
 Since all incomes shown in this table are estimates rounded to the nearest $1,000, there would be many ties if the mid-level income was the sole basis of the score.
 Instead, the income score was computed by adding the estimated mid-level income and the income growth potential.

 Below is an explanation of growth potential, and how it is computed in the scoring system:

-An Actuary that is starting at a salary of $49,000 could eventually earn $161,000, hence increasing annual income by $112,000, which is 229% higher than the beginning income.
-Income Growth Potential, therefore, is 229%.
-Adding this (229) to the mid-level income, which is $85,000, nets a score of 85,229.
-In the tables a dollar-sign was added showing the score as "$85,229."
-As you can see, the way this score is expressed very closely resembles an average dollar-denominated income found in an income survey.
-Therefore, the dollar-sign precedes the score as an accommodation to someone who wishes to get at-a-glance estimates of average incomes.
+A Software Engineer with a starting salary of $55,000 could eventually earn $132,000, increasing their annual income by $77,000, which is 140% higher than their beginning pay.
+The Income Growth Potential for this job, therefore, is 140%.
+Adding this figure (140) to Software Engineer’s listed mid-level income, $87,000, nets a score of 87,140.
+Because the way that this score is expressed very closely resembles an average dollar-denominated income, a dollar-sign is added to each Income score as an accommodation to those who want at-a-glance estimates of average incomes.

 The Three Outlook Factors